 Send

-201 back, the message has been written to durable storage.
+A message is addressed to a recipient handle (or a group conversation ID) and carries content.
+Once the platform returns a201, the message has been written to durable storage.
 It will reach the recipient — immediately over WebSocket if they’re online, on their next sync if they’re not.
 The platform never silently drops a message.
 See Delivery and sync for the full guarantee.

 Content types